felix-lang/felix/doc/articles/unique.rst

 ~~~~~~~~~~~~~~~~~

 In C++11 a major advance was made due to the introduction
-or rvalue references.
+of rvalue references.
 An rvalue reference can only bind
 to an rvalue, and rvalues are always unique.
 So an rvalue
-passed to a function with an rvalue parameter can safely
+passed to a function with an rvalue reference parameter can safely
 modify the underlying memory, because the type system
 ensures it is the exclusive owner.